 A public dialogue was held about how a Colombian city could achieve safety and prosperity.
 One participant made a suggestion that would involve the police.
 Before this person had finished speaking, another interrupted, shouting angrily, “The police?
 The police are corrupt!”
 Another shouted, with equal intensity, “No, they are not corrupt!”

-> This moment can be seen a point of creating social words.
-Our social words are created differently depending on what the facilitator does in this instance and how others act.
-The following statements show the creation of social words by the acts of speakers and others:
+This moment can be seen a point of creating social worlds.
+Our social worlds are created differently depending on what the facilitator does in this instance and how others act.
+The following statements show the creation of social worlds by the acts of speakers and others:

-> ‘If the police were not corrupt, what would be different?’
+‘If the police were not corrupt, what would be different?’

 ‘I see that confidence in the police is important.
 Before we continue let’s talk about this’.